AleksandarAtanackovic/fishstore/README.md

 ## How to run the app
 Currently in this stage of development, only local testing is possible with or without Docker.
 ### !!IMPORTANT!!
 Since i am working on connecting the app to the database, if you don't have postgres installed locally, the app won't start.
+You will also need to set the password for the postgres user to be `password`, or change it in the source code.

 ### Without Docker
 Download source code or clone the repo.